epam/mriviewer/README.md

 Med3Web can be used in a medical center with diagnostic equipment.
 MRI and CT scanning results can be viewed in any computer (inside the medical office and in the client home) and qualified medical personnel can provide diagnosis or conclusion based on provided visualization.
-Unlike the range of standalone Dicom viewers executables, this app can be used as a web application as a part of large websites and services.
-Also, it can be used by research institutes due to Nifti, Hdr, etc. file standards support (more popular for researchers rather than physicians).
+Unlike the range of standalone DICOM viewers executables, this app can be used as a web application as a part of large websites and services.
+Also, it can be used by research institutes due to NIfTI, HDR, etc. file standards support (more popular for researchers rather than physicians).
 Medical centers can create their clients database, based on this viewer.

 ## References

-Dicom file format description can be found [here](http://dicom.nema.org/standard.html) and [here](https://www.leadtools.com/sdk/medical/dicom-spec).
+DICOM file format description can be found [here](http://dicom.nema.org/standard.html) and [here](https://www.leadtools.com/sdk/medical/dicom-spec).
-Ktx file format details are listed in [KTX](https://www.khronos.org/opengles/sdk/tools/KTX/file_format_spec/).
+KTX™️ file format details are listed in [KTX](https://www.khronos.org/opengles/sdk/tools/KTX/file_format_spec/).
-Popular Dicom loader framework: [GDCM](http://gdcm.sourceforge.net/wiki/index.php/Main_Page).
+Popular DICOM loader framework: [GDCM](https://sourceforge.net/projects/gdcm/).
-Some JavaScript libraries to work with Dicom file format:
+Some JavaScript libraries to work with DICOM file format:
 1. [dicomParser](https://github.com/chafey/dicomParser)
 2. [Daikon](https://github.com/rii-mango/Daikon)
 3. [Xtk](https://github.com/xtk/X#readme).

-## 3d volumetric rendering idea in a few words
+## 3D volumetric rendering idea in a few words

 Three.js is used as some gateway to WebGL renderer.
-The current Three.js version does not support 3d textures, so we use tricky way to build 2d texture from initial 3d texture by linking 2d slices all together as a large tile map.
+The current Three.js version does not support 3D textures, so we use tricky way to build 2D texture from initial 3D texture by linking 2D slices all together as a large tile map.
 This idea (with source codes) can be seen in project [WebGL Volume Rendering](https://github.com/lebarba/WebGLVolumeRendering).

 # Publications